Skip to main content

 Phosphatidylserine has a strong long-term safety profile in healthy adults at typical doses (100 to 300 mg per day).
 The main caveats are blood-thinning interactions and the small risk of GI upset at very high doses.
 We still build in periodic check-ins to confirm you still need it.

-For the high-dose cortisol-shield protocol (300 to 800 mg), I usually run it for 4 to 6 weeks, then taper down rather than stay on the high dose forever.
+For the high-dose cortisol-shield protocol (300 to 800 mg), I usually run it for 4 to 6 weeks, then taper down rather than stay on the high dose indefinitely.
 For the low-dose memory protocol (100 mg), continuous daily use is reasonable, with periodic lab and symptom check-ins.

 Deep-Dive Questions